 PPL actively encourages public policy that furthers our ability to provide reliable and affordable electricity to our customers and to function efficiently, safely and economically.
-Our active participation in the public policy arena is appropriate to ensure that public officials are informed about key issues that affect the interests of our customers, employees, shareowners and the communities we serve.
+Our active participation in the public policy arena is appropriate in order to keep public officials are informed about key issues that affect the interests of our customers, employees, shareowners and the communities we serve.

 PPL takes very seriously the need to conduct all aspects of our business in compliance with all applicable laws and regulations and consistent with the company’s values.